-6 quick ways to clear space on an overstuffed Android device
+10 quick ways to clear space on an overstuffed Android device

 Google’s Play Music app gives you two options when it comes to storing tunes on your device: You can manually pick which purchased or uploaded Google Play songs and albums get downloaded, or you can let the app make those decisions for you.
 Either way, music lovers may end up with a significant amount of their device storage gobbled up by their favorite artists.

-Same goes with podcasts, with Play Music’s default setting geared to auto-download the three most recent episodes of each subscriptions.
+Same goes with podcasts, with Play Music’s default setting geared to auto-download the three most recent episodes of each subscription.
 If you subscribe to more than a few podcasts, those episodes—and the space required to store them on your handset—can add up quickly.

 To check exactly how many megabytes or even gigabytes of storage Play Music has reserved for tunes and podcasts, tap the three-line menu button in the top left corner of the screen, then tap Settings > Manage downloads.
-To wipe a song download or a podcast from local storage, tap the orange downloaded button to the right of its name.
+To wipe a song download or a podcast from local storage, tap the orange Downloaded button to the right of its name.
+You can do the same thing with Spotify, YouTube Music, or Apple Music, depending on your streaming app of choice.
+The process is slightly different, but each app allows you to find and delete anything you’ve downloaded.

 Bonus tip: You can use the same method to manage your downloads in the Play Movies & TV app.